anagha-j11/arduino-smoke-detector/README.md

-# aurdino-smoke-detector
+# arduino-smoke-detector
-Beginner Aurdino smoke detector using MQ sensor, buzzer and LCD.
+Beginner Arduino smoke detector using MQ sensor, buzzer and LCD.

 This project is a beginner-level Arduino-based smoke detector designed to sense smoke or gas leakage and alert users using visual and audio indicators.